Bachelor of Arts in Communication

-The BA in Communication prepares students for personal and professional success.
-A degree in communication offers students theoretical and applied learning opportunities to understand, analyze, and practice communication across varied careers, relationships, communities, and cultural contexts.
-Embracing a liberal arts approach to education, students learn to be critical thinkers, creative and confident communicators, collaborative decision makers, and engaged citizens.
+The BA in Communication offers students theoretical and applied learning opportunities to understand, analyze, and practice communication across varied contexts.
+Students learn to be critical thinkers, creative and confident communicators, collaborative decision makers, and engaged citizens.

-- Topics in Relational and Organizational Communication focus on improving the ways we live and work well together.
-Courses in this area help students improve interpersonal, family, group, and workplace communication processes, including relational development, conflict, collaboration, decision making, and power.
+Relational and organizational communication focus on improving the ways we live and work well together.
+Courses in this area help students improve interpersonal, family, group, and workplace communication processes, including relationship development, conflict, collaboration, decision making, and power relations.

-- Topics in Communication, Culture and Advocacy focus on preparing for active community and civic engagement.
-Courses in this area help students understand rhetorical concepts and practices to competently communicate across contexts and cultures, and advocate for self and others.
+Communication, culture and advocacy focus on preparing students to be active and culturally competent citizens.
+Courses in this area help students understand rhetorical concepts and practices, competently communicate across contexts and cultures, and advocate for themselves and others.

 Students earning a BA in Communication are encouraged to pursue minors or certificates in complementary areas of study as well as engage in internships or practicum opportunities to enhance their educational experiences.
 Students outside the major can pursue a minor in communication to develop important communication competencies as a meaningful addition to an overall university education.